oceanwp/oceanwp/README.md

 ## Description
 *OceanWP* is a Multi-Purpose [WordPress](http://wordpress.org) theme, designed and built by [Nick](https://oceanwp.org/) to help you to create unique websites.
 It's available to download for free at the site [OceanWP](https://oceanwp.org/).

 For developers, OceanWP is the perfect starting point for your project.
-It's lean and extensible codebase will allow you to easily add functionality to your site via child theme and/or custom plugin(s).
+Its clean and extensible codebase will allow you to easily add functionality to your site via child theme and/or custom plugin(s).

 ## OceanWP extensions
 Looking to make your website to the next level?
 Be sure to checkout the premium [OceanWP extensions](https://oceanwp.org/extensions/).